 13. Whenever possible, a clear distinction should be made between general requirements (i.e. marking, labelling, documentation and packing requirements) and technical requirements (i.e. specifications and test requirements for packagings, Intermediate Bulk Packagings (IBCs) and tanks).
 The regulations should also identify responsibilities.

-14. In order to provide the greatest international consistency, the Model Regulations should be as comprehensive as possible.
+14. To provide the greatest international consistency, the Model Regulations should be as comprehensive as possible.

 15. If areas or requirements needing substantial changes are identified in the course of the work, they should be brought to the attention of the TDG Sub-Committee (including if appropriate, proposed solutions).